chaconcarlos/programming-exercises/cpp/study-guide.md

 ### Hashing

-Usually used in combination with other techniques, to count ocurrences, maximums, etc. or when quick retrieval of a value is needed (for example, as part of the structure of a trie).
+Usually used in combination with other techniques, to count occurrences, maximums, etc. or when quick retrieval of a value is needed (for example, as part of the structure of a trie).

 ### Sets